-Chemistry is an incredibly fascinating field of study which impacts all facets of our life.
-Chemistry education which in a formal sense means the teaching-learning process of chemistry, is the foundation of chemistry research.
-Besides chemistry research, chemistry education also puts one in an excellent position to choose out of a wide variety of useful, interesting and rewarding careers.
-The list of career possibilities for chemistry professionals is very long and varied.
-A well-trained chemist always remains one of the most highly sought after and employed scientists anywhere in the world.
+Chemistry is an exciting field of study which impacts all facets of our life.
+Chemistry education which is the teaching-learning process of chemistry, is the foundation of chemistry research which plays an important role in the development of a nation.
+Chemistry education also equips one for a variety of many interesting and rewarding careers and the list of such career possibilities for chemistry professionals is very long and varied.
+A well-trained chemist always remains in demand anywhere in the world.